William John Dwyer Burkitt: Garnett-Orme Murder Case

 The case managed to reach the occult community in London, with the following appeal appearing in Light – A Journal of Psychical, Occult, and Mystical Research:"Immediately after the funeral of Miss Orme, Miss Stephens succumbed to a severe and prolonged illness.
 Meanwhile the will of Miss Orme had been opened and her relatives instituted a lawsuit against Miss Stephens. ' Last year the trial came to an end, the judge declaring in favour of Miss Stephens.
 This remarkable case caused a great sensation in Calcutta where the two ladies were well known in society. ' We understand that the correspondent who sent the foregoing story from India to Germany gave his name and address, and was regarded as a trustworthy writer.
 But a somewhat different complexion was given to this tragic affair in a 'Reuter's' telegram from Simla, recently published in the London newspapers.
 It is as follows :- In the .Garnett-Orme will case, which came to an end to-day, Mr. Burkitt, district judge of Saharanpur, dismisses Miss Mount-Stephens' application for probate of Miss Garnett-Orme's will on the ground of fraud and undue influence in connection with Spiritualism and crystal-gazing.
 The judgment gives probate to deceased's relatives, who opposed the application.
-The action was a sequel to the trial of Miss Mount-Stephens before the High Court at Allahabad last March on a charge of poisoning Miss Garnett-Orme with prussic acid, which resul~d in the acquittal of the accused.
+The action was a sequel to the trial of Miss Mount-Stephens before the High Court at Allahabad last March on a charge of poisoning Miss Garnett-Orme with prussic acid, which resulted in the acquittal of the accused.
 Evidence showed that Miss Garnett-Orme had been initiated into crystal-gazing and that she had believed in her approaching death, for which she had made elaborate preparations.
 The post-mortem examination also showed that death was due to poisoning by prussic acid.
 The defence was that deceased committed suicide owing to grief at the death of her fiancl..
 At the trial the judge remarked that the true circumstances of Miss Garnett-Orme's death would probably never be discovered.
 We wonder if any ·readers of ' LIGHT' in India can supply us with fuller particulars of this case, especially of the alleged spiritualistic part of it.
 The judge's decision regarding the will certainly falsifies the astrologer's prediction that Miss MountStephens would become an heiress-if such a prediction was made."Burkitt discussed the case with his good friend Rudyard Kipling.
 They were both members of the Masonic lodge 'Independence with Philanthropy 2' in Allahabad where they discussed the case.
 Kipling indicated that Garnett-Orme case should be written into a book.

 Rudyard Kipling wrote to Arthur Conan Doyle, urging him to write a story about a "murder by suggestion".
-Conan Doyle judged that the story was good but not right form Sherlock Holmes.
+Conan Doyle judged that the story was good but not right for Sherlock Holmes.

 Although Conan Doyle never visited to investigate, he mentioned it to Agatha Christie and her debut The Mysterious Affair at Styles was the result.